apache/fury-site/docs/guide/swift/external-types.md

 `@ForyField(ignore: true)` fields for substantial omitted storage; they count toward the graph budget but are not serialized.

-Use a manual serializer if the class is immutable, requires constructor arguments, or cannot be safely observed before all fields are assigned.
+Use a custom serializer if the class is immutable, requires constructor arguments, or cannot be safely observed before all fields are assigned.

 ## External Enums